 - Statuesque Stunner: Gives an imposing impression, standing 5'11", according to the artbook, and would be fairly tall for a woman even without her very high heels.

-- Undying Loyalty: One of her more notable qualities is that she shows genuine loyalty to both Rose and her first Pokemon.
-While she can be short with him in making sure he adheres to schedules, she wholeheartedly supports his ambitions.
+- Undying Loyalty: One of her more notable qualities is that she shows genuine loyalty to Rose.
+While she can be short with Rose in making sure he adheres to schedules, she wholeheartedly supports his ambitions.

 - Walking Spoiler: She is very important to Sword and Shield's climax.